 Authorized approvers of University business transactions cannot approve their own transactions nor transactions payable to their immediate supervisor, the supervisor's business or the supervisor’s immediate family (spouse, parents or children); to avoid any compromise of financial controls or the appearance of a conflict of interest.

-Employees, vendors and other payees will be paid in accordance with the terms set by the University or contractual agreement.
-Disbursement Services normally establishes default payment terms of Net 30 days, calculated from the vendor’s invoice date.
+Employees, suppliers and other payees will be paid in accordance with the terms set by the University or contractual agreement.
+Disbursement Services normally establishes default payment terms of Net 30 days, calculated from the supplier’s invoice date.
 In cases where the amount billed is in question or being disputed, a deviation from standard payment terms maybe warranted and in the best interest of the University.
 Employees will be reimbursed for business-related expenses after their reimbursement request is processed, approved and posted in the Enterprise Financial System (EFS).

-Individuals processing vendor payments must ensure that all payments are supported by documentation (invoice or check request) that includes payee name and address, items being paid, the amount, the chartfield string being charged and the business justification for the payment.
+Individuals processing supplier payments must ensure that all payments are supported by documentation (invoice or check request) that includes payee name and address, items being paid, the amount, the chartfield string being charged and the business justification for the payment.

 Nonresident Alien Contractors/Payees

 International scholars and visitors who receive any of the payments listed below are generally subject to 30% federal tax withholding, unless the amounts are either exempt under the terms of a tax treaty, subject to a lower, or reduced tax rate under the treaty, or exempt from tax under the Internal Revenue Code.

 - Participation in scientific, educational, professional or business conventions, conferences or seminars

 - Other services on a short-term, contract basis